graphql-boilerplates/react-fullstack-graphql/authentication-with-facebook-and-apollo/README.md

 # Facebook Authentication Example (with React & Apollo)

-This is an authentication example based on the simple [Facebook Authentication](https://github.com/graphcool/modules/tree/master/authentication/facebook) module.
+This is an authentication example based on the simple [Facebook Authentication](https://github.com/graphcool/templates/tree/master/auth/facebook) template.

 ## Getting Started